cs1302uga/cs1302-tutorials/interfaces/interfaces.md

    If the interface is not in the same package as the implementing class, then you will need to add an `import` statement or use the fully qualified name of the interface.
-If more than one interface is being implemented, then they can be written in a comma sepearated list following the `implements` keyword.
+If more than one interface is being implemented, then they can be written in a comma separated list following the `implements` keyword.

 1. When a class properly implements an interface in Java, it is required to provide implementations